Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

-"Humphrey" came to DunRoamin' from the Somerville area on June 27, 2024.
+Humphrey came to DunRoamin' from the Somerville area on June 27, 2024.
 A stray who had been hanging around for awhile, a lady had noticed that he now needed help so had been trying to catch him for several weeks.
-He eventually lost the physical ability to get away from her and was fortunate enough to be brought for care.
+He eventually lost the physical ability to get away from her and was fortunate enough to be caught and brought for medical assistance.
 And he really needed medical assistance.

-Humphrey is thought to be about five years old, having been born about June 27, 2019.
+Humphrey is thought to be about six years old, having been born about June 27, 2019.
 Upon examination by his new vet friend, he was found to be emaciated, dehydrated, matted, had ear mites, fleas, worms, arthritis, upper respiratory infection and his teeth were in a terrible state with stomatitis, which would have been very painful for him.
-He tested positive for FIV (please read about it HERE) which is not such a big deal at all!
+He tested positive for FIV which is not such a big deal at all - he just needs a little more monitoring!

 Humphrey was provided with pain medication, antibiotics, steroids, IV fluids and lots of nutritious food.
 He was soon eating cautiously and was grateful for his new-found wealth of medical care, food, water and caring friends to help him.
 He initially spent all his time eating or sleeping in an effort to regain some of his health and strength.
 He was quiet, respectful and grateful for all he received.

-Humphrey had all his teeth removed, which changed his life entirely.
-He was soon much more outgoing and friendly, and his gratitude still shines through at every moment he sees a human.
+Humphrey required all his teeth to be removed, which changed his life entirely.
+He was soon pain-free and therefore much more outgoing and friendly, and his gratitude still shines through at every moment he sees a human.
 He loves to yell at us for his breakfast and has his very own personal bed which he also loves.
-If you try to do any paperwork on a table, you will not accomplish much - apparently one of his favourite sleeping spots is on the paper or in your arms!
-He loves to be picked up, and will hug his humans in gratitude for all he has received in this new life.
+He loves to be picked up, and will hug his humans in gratitude for all he has received in his new life.

 FIV+